cjhnbls/pipelinedb-doc-cn/probabilistic.rst

 .. _probabilistic:

+..
 Probabilistic Data Structures & Algorithms

+概率数据结构和算法
 ================================================

 PipelineDB ships with a number of types and aggregates that aren't commonly exposed to users by most database systems, but are extremely useful for continuous data processing.
 Here you'll find an overview of what these types and functions are, and what you can do with them.